monash-human-power/raspicam/README.md

 ### Running on Raspberry Pi displays

 If you are trying run an overlay over VNC, you will need to enable direct capture mode on the Pi's VNC server.
-Right click on the VNC logo in the Pi's system tray, click Options -> Troubleshooting -> Enable direct capture mode -> OK.
+Right click on the VNC logo in the Pi's system tray, click `Options -> Troubleshooting -> Enable direct capture mode -> OK`.

 Overlays may be run from the terminal, as before.
 However, for use on the bike, you should have `switch.py` and `orchestrator.py` running on startup.
 Currently, this is run automatically by `/etc/rc.local` on the display Pis, but they may also be run manually.